Why India won’t be rooting for Jagmeet Singh in the Canadian elections

 Sikh #Canadian Democrat @theJagmeetSingh says he stands with the people of #Kashmir & is against the #HumanRightsViolations happening there.
 I second that & entire #Sikh community globally #StandWithKashmir @ImranKhanPTI @tonyashai @sherryontopp @hrw @UN @SikhProf pic.twitter.com/pR8TCoJRrQ— Paiy Hansra (@fabpaiy) September 30, 2019

-Mohit Verma, a post-graduate research scholar from the Balsillie School of International Affairs, Waterloo, Ontario and a specialist in Indo-Canadian relations, says that such a declaration could mean two things.
+Mohit Verma, a research scholar and graduate from the Balsillie School of International Affairs, Waterloo, Ontario and a specialist in Indo-Canadian relations, says that such a declaration could mean two things.

 According to him, while Jagmeet’s ‘humanitarian’ stand resonates with that of his party and has drawn him considerable praise from the Kashmiri Canadian diaspora in cities like Toronto, Vancouver and others, it could prove a major stumbling block were he to come to power.

-“Should Jagmeet Singh become Prime Minister, I can’t see Indo-Canadian ties improving at all from where they are now.
+“Should Jagmeet Singh become Prime Minister, Indo-Canadian ties will not improve much on a governmental level.
 I can’t see any free-trade deals or ministerial meetings taking place between Canada and India, until the Indian government is satisfied with the Canadian Prime Minister’s stance on these separatist movements.

 “If the Indian government will not back down from their positions on Khalistan and Kashmir as established in previous bilateral meetings, it will be up to Jagmeet, if he is Prime Minister, to decide if he will go back on his support to Kashmiri-Canadians and the victims of the 1984 Sikh genocide, as he refers to them,” he added.